Persian theatre: After the Iranian Revolution (1979–present day)

 Following the 1979 Iranian Revolution, the fate of this new modern theatre tradition became uncertain.
 Theatrical activity dramatically decreased during the devastating Iran–Iraq War in the 1980s, and aside from the occasional production, this burgeoning Iranian theatrical scene did not resurface until the 1990s.

 Theatre under the Islamic Republic of Iran is governed by the Dramatic Arts Center and its umbrella organization, the Vizarate Farhang va Irshade Islami (Ministry of Culture and Islamic Guidance).
 The government-controlled agency has been criticized for its censorship of artists and ideas that are believed to be "Anti-Islamic" or in opposition to the political loyalties of the Iranian government.
 Nevertheless, Iranian theatre artists continue to navigate these regulations, and new works are flourishing, particularly in the capital city of Tehran.

-Among today's most popular Iranian playwrights and directors are Mohammad Charmshir, Naghmeh Samini, Hossein Nuri, Homayoun Ghanizadeh, and Zahra Sabri.

 In modern times, Bahram Beyzai has made the most significant contribution in the historiography of Persian theatre with his seminal book, A Study on Iranian Theatre (1965).
 Other works include Willem Floor's book, The History of Theater in Iran (2005), and William O. Beeman's book, Iranian Performance Traditions (2011).

 Iranian diaspora theatre

 The Darvag Theater Group was founded in 1984 in Berkeley, California by former Iranian student activists.
 They have produced and staged plays in the English language and in Persian; including plays by non-Iranian playwrights.
-Golden Thread Productions (also known as the Golden Thread Company) was founded in 1996 by Torange Yeghiazarian in the San Francisco, California, embracing the multiplicity of the Middle East including Iran.
+Golden Thread Productions (also known as the Golden Thread Company) was founded in 1996 by Torange Yeghiazarian in the San Francisco, California, embracing the multiplicity of Western Asia including Iran.

 Silk Road Rising (formally Silk Road Theatre Project) was founded in 2003 in Chicago by Malik Gillani and Jamil Khoury.
-Silk Road Rising presents work by playwrights from Asian and Middle Eastern descent including Iranian.
+Silk Road Rising presents work by playwrights from Asian descent including Iranian.